GenericMappingTools/gmt/doc_modern/rst/source/grdview.rst

 .. only:: not man

-    grdview - Create 3-D perspective image or surface mesh from a grid
+    Create 3-D perspective image or surface mesh from a grid

 Synopsis
 --------